zeng-dong/dot-netting/Readings/Quotes.md

 >   [Book of household management] - Isabella Beeton 1836 - 1865

 > The only kind of writing is rewriting. -Ernest Hemingway

+> The Jedi were real?!   -Ray
+> Crazy thing is…it’s true.
+All of it.
+The Force, the Jedi.
+It’s all true.” – Han Solo